 Energy or fuel poverty can be defined as the incapacity of a household to maintain reasonable conditions of indoor comfort.
-Although the specific inclusion criteria and definition vary significantly between countries, the Energy Poverty Advisory Hub (EPAH) estimates the number of people living in energy poor conditions to be around 34 million in the EU27 (close to the 10% of the population) (EPAH, 2021).
+Although the specific inclusion criteria and definition vary significantly between countries, the number of people living in energy poor conditions is estimated between 34 million (inability to heat - EPAH, 2021) and 100 million (if the issue of cooling is considered - ad hoc module of SILC).
 Yet, this figure may be a low estimate as the real living conditions of many families are not accurately assessed.
 Energy poor households are more likely to live in energy-inefficient homes with inefficient appliances (Boardman B., 2012) and suffer from lower levels of wellbeing and health when compared to average households (Thomson et al., 2017).
 Families experiencing energy poverty usually have lower income than their peers and paying for energy requires to spend a significant part of this income (Filippidou et al., 2019).
 This means that oscillations in the price of energy affect more these citizens as they spend higher shares of their revenues on energy.

-Figure 12: Inability to keep home adequately warm as a percentage of the population in Europe, EU-SILC survey (Bouzarovski et al., 2021)
+Figure 12: Inability to keep home adequately warm in 2021 as a percentage of the MS population (Source: EPAH, 2021)

 These characteristics have made energy poor households a priority target of energy efficiency improvement policies.
 However, different studies have shown a negative correlation between heating behaviour and the technical energy efficiency of a building (Tigchelaar et al., 2011).
 In other words, households living in less efficient buildings tend to use less energy overall, being often in situations of under-consumption (restriction).
 This phenomenon has received the name of prebound effect (Sunikka-blank et al., 2012) and contrast with the rebound effect, a term commonly used to explain patterns of overconsumption following building improvements (Galvin, 2015a).
 Because of prebound, energy savings following energy efficiency improvements reach lower values for energy poor households (Vilches et al., 2017a), with some authors claiming that energy retrofit does not lead to monetary savings either (Vilches et al., 2017b).
-Both the prebound and rebound effects significantly impact the successfulness of renovation programs (Friege & Chappin, 2014).
-Therefore, disregarding them can lead to miscalculation of the expected benefits of renovation in terms of energy savings and greenhouse gas emissions (Teli et al., 2016).
+As with rebound, prebound effects are strongly influenced by cultural aspects of indoor lifestyle, social practices in the home or with how end-consumers use heating system (Sunikka-Blank et al., 2012).
+Although the initial prebound effects were documented in Western-central Europe (Netherlands.
+Belgium, Germany, UK), some recent research suggest that the issue could be of important relevance in southern European countries, where cold winters are followed by hot summers, eventually leading to situations of thermal discomfort during long periods across the year (Desvallées, 2022F).
+Both prebound and rebound effects significantly impact the direct benefits of renovation programs (Friege & Chappin, 2014).
+Therefore, disregarding them can lead to miscalculations of the expected benefits of renovation in terms of energy savings and greenhouse gas emissions (Teli et al., 2016).